Aiswarya-AS/Web_Scrapper-internshalla-/README.md

 <b>Internshalla Scrapping</b><br>
-Using the thrid party libraries such as requests(to fetch URL), Beatifulsoup(for scrapping) and xlwt(to export data to excel) created a Internshalla scrapping project.
+Using the third-party libraries such as requests(to fetch URL), Beatifulsoup(for scrapping), and xlwt(to export data to excel) created an Internshala scrapping project.

 Filters:<br>
 <ul type="circle">